-Andy primarily advises senior teams at technology and media firms.
+Andy is a trusted advisor to senior teams at Fortune 500 companies across industries- including insurance, technology, health care, and media.
 He has worked extensively with these firms to make and execute strategic choices to support business growth.
 He acts as a facilitator, provocateur, and strategic advisor to senior leaders as they setup and operate teams to explore new business opportunities.
 He advises on a range of issues such as strategy, business model development, and organizational design.
-He is known for his candid, challenging approach, which helps leaders address some of the hidden barriers to strategy execution.
+Known for his candid, challenging approach, he helps leaders address the hidden barriers to strategy execution.

 Andy attended the University of Sussex, New York University, and the Quinlan Business School at Loyola University Chicago.
 He holds degrees in political science, marketing, and organizational development.